wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

    Synchronous syscall, executable only in main thread mode

 When using DEV_MAP_VOLUNTARY, a previously voluntary mapped device can be unmapped by the task.
-Unmapping a device frees a MPU slot when the task requires more than the maximum number of concurrently usable MPU slots by managing devices in sequence in the main thread.
+Unmapping a device frees the corresponding MPU slot, this is useful e.g. when the task requires more than the maximum number of concurrently devices.

 .. important::
    While the device is configured, device's ISR still maps the device, even if